 This month we’re continuing the cryptocurrency theme, taking a deeper look at Bitcoin itself, but firstly we are looking at the diverse world of alternative cryptocurrencies…

-Please note, if you have little to no knowledge of cryptocurrency, we advise you to read last month’s blog before attempting this one!
+Please note, if you have little to no knowledge of cryptocurrency, we advise you to read last month’s blog before attempting this one or try to shop for bitcoin online.

 Bitcoin is not the only cryptocurrency.